-The WEL bit in the Status Register is reset to the logical 0 state if: the erase cycle aborts due to an incomplete address being sent, the \overline{CS} pin is deasserted on uneven byte boundaries, or because a memory location within the region to be erased is protected.
+The WEL bit in the Status Register is reset to the logical 0 state if: the erase cycle aborts due to an incomplete address being sent, the $\overline{CS}$ pin is deasserted on uneven byte boundaries, or because a memory location within the region to be erased is protected.

 While the device is executing a successful erase cycle, the Status Register can be read and indicates that the device is busy.
-For faster throughput, it is recommended that the Status Register be polled to determine if the device has finished erasing.
-At some point before the erase cycle completes, the WEL bit in the Status Register is reset to the logical 0 state.
+For faster throughput, poll the Status Register to determine if the device has finished erasing.
+At some point, before the erase cycle completes, the WEL bit in the Status Register is reset to the logical 0 state.

-Figure 20.
-Block Erase Timing
+Figure 21.
+Block Erase